 Take the time to do your homework and outline what qualities you want in your mover – hiring a good mover is the easiest way to alleviate a hefty portion of stress from any office moving mistakes.

 Don’t move everything in your office – you don’t need all of it.
+This isn’t just an office moving mistake, its a big mistake for all moves.
 Before the movers arrive, make sure you have gone through old documents that can be shredded and tossed.
 Recycle your electronics that are collecting dust in the supply closet.

 Keeping junk adds time to your move.
 The more that you have to move the more time and energy the movers will need to spend during the loading and unloading time.